 Chief is really user friendly but it doesn’t give you all the exact tile, lighting, etc. we’d be putting into our clients remodel.
 We use chief for all non-design clients.
 Becuase it’s we can get a plan together in under 30 minutes and over to city for a permit.

-Sketchup is actually really hard to use (probably if your me).
+Sketchup is actually really hard to use (probably if you’re me).
 You basically have to build a room from scratch whereas Chief already has a template for you.

 I refuse to use Sketchup because, to be honest, it makes my head hurt.
 But our designer uses it all the time and she can put the exact finishing selections int our space, as shown here, and I’m always screaming from the rooftops and can hardly wait to show our clients.
 It’s pretty sweet!